riturajshakti/super-easy-validator/DOCS.md

 };
 ```

-This will make sure at least one of the 3 is `true`.
+This will make sure at least one of the 3 is present.
+It checks presence, not value — a field set to `false` still counts as given.

 Suppose you want at least `n` number of fields to be present from a set of fields.
-You can achieve this using `size:` keyword. e.g.
+You can achieve this using `size:` keyword.
+The `size:` part is not counted as a field. e.g.

 ```js
 let rules = {